Asia Today: Australia's Victoria state imposes curfew

 — Confirmed coronavirus cases are hovering at near record levels in Japan, raising worries the pandemic may be growing more difficult to control.
 The Tokyo government reported 292 new cases Sunday, about half in their 20s.
 Japan in total reported 1,540 cases on Saturday— the second straight day the number was above 1,500.
 Nationwide cases for Sunday will be tallied at midnight.
 Numbers are usually fewer over the weekend because of fewer tests.
 Japan has avoided a total lockdown, encouraging business activity while urging people to wear masks, social distance and work from home.

-— Vietnam reported two more deaths from the coronavirus on Sunday, raising the country's death toll to five, all in the last few days.
-The two people who died — and 84-year-old woman and an 85-year-old woman — were patients at a hospital in Da Nang, Vietnam’s most popular beach destination.
+— Vietnam reported three more deaths from the coronavirus on Sunday, raising the country's death toll to six, all in the last few days.
+The three women who died, aged 53, 84 and 85, were patients at a hospital in Da Nang, Vietnam’s most popular beach destination.
 An outbreak began at a Da Nang hospital a week ago and has spread to other parts of the country, including three of the largest cities, forcing authorities to reimpose virus restrictions.
 The health ministry also confirmed 32 new cases Sunday, including 16 in Da Nang and nine in neighboring Quang Nam province.
 Local transmissions were also recorded in Ho Chi Minh City and Quang Ngai, as well as Dong Nai and Ha Nam provinces for the first time.
 All of the new cases were traced back to Da Nang.

 — South Korea has reported 30 additional case of the coronavirus, most of them associated with international arrivals.
 The cases announced Sunday by the Korea Centers for Disease Control and Prevention brought the national tally to 14,366 with 301 deaths.
 The agency says eight of the newly confirmed cases were locally infected while the rest came from overseas.
 South Korea has recently seen an uptick in imported cases, many of them South Korean construction workers airlifted out of virus-ravaged Iraq and crew members of Russia-flagged cargo ships docked in local ports.
 Health authorities have said imported cases are less threatening as they continue to enforce two-week quarantines on all people arriving from abroad.